Finding sustainable wood:

 We live in a country with over 400 million hectares of forest, so the supply is there; it's simply a case of properly managing it.
 That also means that when we cut one down, we should plant another.

 Wood is a renewable material, requires little processing and can almost always be purchased locally.
-This makes it a material with low environmental impact, provided it's harvested from a sustainably managed forest.
-In an effort to combat the devastation caused by destructive forestry practices, certification programs like FSC (Forest Stewardship Council) have emerged to ensure that sustainably harvested wood takes its fair market share.
+This makes it a material with low environmental impact, provided it's harvested responsibly.
+In an effort to combat the devastation caused by destructive forestry practices, certification programs like FSC (Forest Stewardship Council) certifies wood comes from a sustainably managed forest, so FSC labelled wood is always preferred.

 Where to buy wood:

 Wherever you live in Canada, there is without a doubt wood being harvested not too far away.
 If you want to ensure your wood qualifies in some sense as 'local', you can start first of all by species selection - choose woods that are grown in your region.
 Don't buy Eastern White Cedar if you live in the west, and don't choose Western Red Cedar if you live in the east.
 Our climate should leave no mistake that any tropical wood came from very far away.

 Any wood you can get your hands on, that for any reason didn't cause a tree to fall, means one more tree will remain standing.
 Some sources to look into :

 Reclaimed barn boards and timbers: As barns are taken down for any number of reasons, much of the wood is still in exceptional condition and often commands an impressive price on the market.
 You can find support beams as well as boards.

 Mill your own tree: If you must take down a tree and you have space to store a pile of wood, see if you can hire a portable mill and operator in your area.

 Reclaimed wood from demolition : there are businesses that specialize in salvaging building materials from demolition projects, then offer them for resale in varying conditions.